-In terms of what kind of activity I’ll run during a retrospective, retromat is a great resource.
-One I use often is the Keep, Drop, Add activity.
-Something very similar is the Start, Stop, Continue activity.
+In terms of structuring the retrospective, retromat is a great resource.
+One I’ve used often is the Keep, Drop, Add activity.
+A similar structure is the Start, Stop, Continue activity.

-I’ll have the first column under the title KEEP.
-A second column for DROP and a last column for ADD.
+In this case, I’ll have the first column under the title KEEP.
+A second column for DROP and the last column for ADD.

 For example, the topic of our retrospective is “How did we do in our last project and how can we do better with our next project.”

-So I’ll give the team 5 minutes for them to write down an idea per sticky note on what are the things we did in the last project that we should keep doing for the next project.
+I’ll give the team 5 minutes to write down an idea per sticky note on the things we did in the last project that we should keep doing for the next project.

-Once the time is up, I’ll get each person to come up and put their stickies up and share concisely (without going into details) what their idea is about.
+Once the time is up, I’ll get each person to come up (or if virtually, on a jamboard) and put their stickies up and share concisely, without going into details of their idea.

 Once that person is done sharing all their ideas, I’ll get the next person to go up next.
-As the next person shares, I’ll group any similar ideas together.
-This helps the team to see visually the ideas that are shared.
+As the next person shares, I’ll group any similar ideas.
+This helps the team to see visually the ideas that have been shared.

 All sharing is done for one column and then move on to the next column

-Typically, the DROP column would have a few ideas and the ADD column is where there’s more changes that the team would like to see added to how the next project is ran.
+Typically, the DROP column would have a few ideas and the ADD column is where there are more changes that the team would like to see added to how the next project will run.

 Prioritize by dot voting

-When there’s more than 3 ideas, at the end of sharing, I’ll get the team to prioritize by voting.
+When there are more than 3 ideas at the end of sharing, I’ll get the team to prioritize by voting.
 I usually use dot voting by giving each person 3 votes each.
 They are allowed to vote by dotting an idea once or use all 3 votes by dotting 3 times if that’s what they want.

-And I try to leave about 10-15 minutes at the end of a retrospective to close out the whole meeting and leave on a high note.
+I usually leave about 10-15 minutes at the end of a retrospective to close out the whole meeting and leave on a high note.
 My favourite is a gratitude type activity.
 If you go to retromat, there’s many you can pick from.

 One I use often is called Thank You and My Action.
 So for the Thank You column, each team member has a few minutes to write down what or who they want to thank.
-And then they’ll share to show each other their appreciation.
+Then they’ll share to show each other their appreciation.

-The My Action column is after this retrospective, what are some things they’ve learned and will action to ensure the next project is successful.
+The My Action column is the things they’ve learned and will act on to ensure the next project is successful.
 This helps to keep each other accountable for our actions.

 Comment/email me: Are you new to running a retrospective?
-Anything scares you about running one?
+Does anything scare you about running one?